Pulmonary Medicine

 Pulmonary medicine is the diagnoses and treatment of respiratory tract disease, focusing on the chest and lungs.
-Our pulmonologists are board certified in internal medicine and pulmonology.
 In pulmonary medicine, as with many other forms of medicine, correct diagnosis is key to effective treatment.
 A pulmonary system that is functioning correctly has many different sections and processes that have to remain in balance.
 At Wake Internal Medicine, we realize the need for extensive assessment and accurate diagnosis.
 This is why our practice focuses on providing extensive pulmonary function testing.

 What is a Pulmonary Function Test?